Stakeholder Engagement

 Nature conservation around Lake Biwa

-Our employees from Shiga Works take part in a yearly activity to clip reeds surrounding Lake Biwa together with local residents, companies, and environmental conservation groups.
-To protect reed beds, which play an important role in preserving the ecosystem and water health of Lake Biwa, it is essential to trim the overgrown reeds every winter.
-The clipped reeds are used as raw materials for paper products.
-This program was cancelled in fiscal 2021 to prevent the spread of COVID-19, but participation is scheduled to resume in fiscal 2022 depending on the conditions.
+Each year, employees from Shiga Works take part in a community activity together with local residents, companies, and environmental conservation groups to clip reeds surrounding Lake Biwa.
+It is essential to trim the overgrown reeds every winter to protect the reed beds, which play an important role in preserving the ecosystem and water health of Lake Biwa.
+The reed clippings are then used as raw materials for paper products.

 Communication with Employees